 As a restaurateur, you already know you need to expand your customer base if you want your business to grow.
 Your goal is to get noticed by people who haven’t yet discovered your food, but you may not have the marketing budget required to put up billboards all over town.

 Instead, let the shareable nature of social media contest ideas work to your advantage.
 Research shows that companies gain an average of 17,500 social media fans and 34% of new customers through contests.
 This means that social media contests and other kinds of restaurant giveaways are an excellent strategy for bringing in completely new business.

 Getting new customers in the door is important, but it’s also critical to keep your most loyal guests happy.
 Coming up with food contest ideas and testing them out can help you nurture your existing relationships and boost customer engagement.
 For example, compared to regular email campaigns, contest emails have the highest average open rates – an impressive 45%.

 In short, running restaurant competitions shows your customers that you value their business and want to offer them something in return.
 This marketing tactic helps create two-way relationships, which can do wonders for your restaurant’s reputation and sales.
-After all, no one likes “it’s all about me” marketing.
+If you’re thinking about how to increase restaurant sales, remember that no one likes “it’s all about me” marketing.

 Gift card marketing is a smart move for restaurants for several reasons.
 Over 40% of consumers say gift cards encourage them to try places they’ve never dined at before, so this kind of restaurant giveaway can help you quickly expand your customer base.